puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_ntp.markdown

 >**Note**: You can add the NTP service to as many agents as needed.
 For ease of explanation, we will describe only one.

-## Install the puppetlabs-ntp Module
+## Install the puppetlabs-ntp module

 The puppetlabs-ntp module is part of the [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
 You can learn more about the puppetlabs-ntp module by visiting [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).